-Positive Singles is the biggest STI dating site out there — one I wrote a Positive Singles review post about years ago.
-As a JH contributor, I thought it was time to take another look in 2019.
-Well, I had to change my review significantly.
-The site’s new look, features, and overall feel surprised me.
+Positive Singles is the biggest STI dating site out there — in fact, we published our first Positive Singles review years ago.
+Now that the site has a new look, new mobile app, and other features, I thought it was time to take another look.
 So based on not one but two Positive Singles experiences, here’s my take.

 My Positive Singles Review